-- 6. Hand hygiene observational assurance processes such as audit should include observation of glove use with joint reporting on both to support improvement in both practice elements. - 7.
-A validated easy to use method to measure glove use is required to support improvements in and assurance of appropriate glove use. - 8.
+- 1. Hand hygiene observational assurance processes such as audit should include observation of glove use with joint reporting to support improvement in both practice elements. - 2.
+A validated easy to use method to measure glove use is required to support improvements in and assurance of appropriate glove use. - 3.
 Clinical evaluation of all products relating to gloves and hand hygiene must be included in procurement decisions in order to create a holistic approach and management of glove use.
-This should include occupational health, health and safety and infection prevention and control as well as users of products. - 9.
-Further work is required to address glove use by non-clinical staff, for example cleaners and portering staff, in relation to risks in health care. - 10.
-Research is required on the best methods to deliver education and assure compliance with glove use by clinical staff.
+This should include occupational health, health and safety and infection prevention and control as well as users of products. - 4.
+All health and care organisations should have in place programs to reduce unnecessary medical glove use which can be incorporated as part of their local sustainability plans.

+5. Research is required on the best methods to deliver education and assure compliance with glove use by clinical staff.
 To support appropriate glove use consensus is required at the UK level regarding terminology and use of language when describing standard, contact or transmission based precautions.